Mo | Tu | We | Th | Fr | Sa | Su |

 Latest news from the Secretariat of the CBD

-- Statement by David Cooper, Acting Executive Secretary of the Convention on Biological Diversity, on the occasion of the International Day of Forests 21 March 2023
+- Remarks by Astrid Schomaker, Executive Secretary of the Convention on Biological Diversity On the occasion of the 2nd anniversary of the adoption of the Kunming-Montreal Global Biodiversity Framework

 When did the Convention on Biological Diversity come into force?